 Next, the colorful Gambay Map, produced by First Languages Australia and the Queensland Indigenous Languages Advisory Committee, provides information on 780 native Australian languages.

 A new study shows that being bilingual can delay the progression of Alzheimer’s by up to 5 years.

 Want to learn a new language?
 Here are our picks for the top languages to learn in 2017.

 Does it seem like your newborn is hanging on to your every word?
 There’s a reason for that.
 A new study suggests that even people adopted internationally as infants retain some memory of their birth language.

 Researchers asked adults adopted from Korea as infants and toddlers by Dutch-speaking families to learn Korean consonants.
 Compared to Dutch adults who had not been exposed to Korean as children, the adoptees had a much easier time with the unfamiliar sounds.
 Furthermore, this held true even for children adopted as early as six months!

-A new study links synesthesia, that trippy phenomenon that makes people “taste” colors or “see” sounds, with learning a second language.
+A new study links synesthesia, that trippy phenomenon that makes people “taste” colours or “see” sounds, with learning a second language.

 Researchers surveyed students from Prague and British Columbia.
 They found that the Czech students, who typically learned multiple languages late in childhood, had higher rates of synesthesia than the students from British Columbia.
 Furthermore, the students from British Columbia were more likely to have been raised in multilingual households, learning two languages from birth.

 The type of languages the students learned also influenced their rates of synesthesia, according to researchers.
-For example, the more difficult the second language, the more likely students were develop synesthia.
+For example, the more difficult the second language, the more likely students were to develop synesthia.

 Do you have any more cool language and translation stories to share?
 Let us know in the comments!